 Sydney Fish Market has been using the Dutch clock auction since 1989.
 Adopted from the Dutch tulip auctions, the system ensures product is sold quickly while achieving premium prices.

-Held from 5.30am every weekday, except public holidays, the Dutch clock auction is a silent auction which begins at the highest price and drops until a bid is made.
-The starting price is usually set about $2 above what the product is expected to receive.
-Two clocks auction seafood simultaneously to ensure product is sold quickly.
+Held from 5.30am every weekday, except public holidays, the Dutch clock auction is a silent auction which begins at a price above that anticipated for the product on offer and drops until a bid is made.
+The starting price is usually set about $2 to $5 above what the product is expected to receive.
+Three clocks auction seafood simultaneously to ensure product is sold quickly.

-Once buyers have purchased the seafood and printed out their removal dockets, the seafood is collected from the auction floor.
-Wheelers pick up the product and take it to be scanned at the removal gate before it is whisked away to retail outlets and restaurants.
+Once buyers have purchased the seafood and printed out their removal dockets (picking slips), the seafood is collected from the auction floor.
+Wheelers/porters pick up the product and take it to be scanned at the removal gate before it is whisked away to retail outlets and restaurants.